 The SEAT Ateca is a practical family SUV that’s quite fun to drive, although it can be a touch uncomfy on bumpy roads and the interior isn’t as posh as the VW Tiguan’s

 The SEAT Ateca is a great choice if you’re after a practical family SUV with stylish looks, a high driving position and a reasonable price tag.

-The Ateca’s angular headlights give it a sporty look that matches the way it drives – not many SUVs are as fun to drive quickly on a twisty road as the SEAT, although it’s not as comfy over bumpy roads as the less-fun, more-expensive Tiguan.
+The Ateca’s angular headlights give it a sporty look that matches the way it drives – not many SUVs are as fun to drive quickly on a twisty road, although it’s not as comfy over bumpy roads as the less-fun, more-expensive Volkswagen Tiguan.

-Just like the Tiguan’s interior, the SEAT’s cabin is a bit too grey.
-There’s no doubting it’s well-built and will stand up to the beatings of family life, but the only dash of colour is the eight-inch colour infotainment touchscreen that’s standard on SE models and above.
+Just like the Tiguan’s interior, the SEAT’s cabin is a bit bland.
+There’s no doubting it’s well-built and will stand up to family life, but the only real dash of colour is the 8.0-inch colour infotainment touchscreen that’s standard on SE Technology models and above.
 Whichever Ateca model you pick, you get Apple CarPlay and Android Auto as standard, so you can use your phone’s media and navigation apps on the car’s screen, and avoid forking out for SEAT’s own pricey satellite navigation system.

 Less high-tech but equally handy are the Ateca’s roomy back seats, which can fit three people abreast in reasonable comfort.
 The boot’s big too, with more than enough space for a family’s worth of holiday clobber, but it’s a shame it lacks the adjustable boot floor that makes a Tiguan’s load space so flexible.

 The trade off for the Ateca’s fun driving experience is slightly firm suspension – aren’t SUVs meant to be comfortable?